Tumulty-Web-Services/tumultywebservices.dev/src/posts/2020-12-29-what-are-googles-web-vitals.md

 Google believes that the Core Web Vitals are critical to all web experiences.
 As a result, it is committed to surfacing these metrics in all of its popular tools—here are a few tools you can use to measure the Core Web Vitals.

 * **PageSpeed Insights:** is a [website that measures the contents of a web page](https://developers.google.com/speed/pagespeed/insights/) and makes suggestions for improvements.
 PageSpeed Insights is a pretty easy tool to get started with; all you need to do is put the URL in the form, click analyze, and wait for the results to come in.
 * **Web-vitals JavaScript library:** this is a [library for coders who want to integrate Google Core Vitals into their application](https://github.com/GoogleChrome/web-vitals).
-This library for developers building a web performance dashboard or in-house analytics tools.
+This library is for developers building a web performance dashboard or in-house analytics tools.
 If you aren't a coder, I would stay away from this one, and call me if you have more questions.
 * **Lighthouse:** is a [tool that comes bundled with Google Chrome Browser](https://developers.google.com/web/tools/lighthouse).
 It would help if you had some idea of how Chrome Developer Tools works to get it going, but even non-developers can easily pick up how to use this tool.
 I use this tool a lot when developing websites.

 ### These metrics go deeper and they are continually evolving